 - You know, they just “had” to go fishing last weekend.

 - Oh, I’m sorry.
 I didn’t mean to “rock your boat.”

 - If you sign up, they’ll send you a “free book!”

 Quotation marks are for dialogue, quoted material, and sometimes for titles or headlines.
 But for some reason, people have gone crazy with quotation marks.

-Writers who abuse quotation marks in this manner need to have a little more faith in their readers.
+Writers who misuse quotation marks in this manner need to have a little more faith in their readers.
 Trust that they will know where to place emphasis.
 If you really need to tell the reader which word(s) get stressed, then use italics.
 But try to avoid that, too.